AdaCore/spark2014/docs/ug/appendix/portability_issues.rst

 Contract_Cases, Initial_Condition, and Refined_Postcondition.
 Because
 |SPARK| requires that the success of these assertions must be statically
-proven (and that the evaluation of the asserted condition can have no side effects), the run-time behavior a program is unaffected if they are ignored by a compiler.
+proven (and that the evaluation of the asserted condition can have no side effects), the run-time behavior of a program is unaffected if they are ignored by a compiler.

 The situation with pragma Assume is slightly different because the